vechain-energy/examples-kanban-ideas/README.md

 ## Deployment

-The contract is now feature complete and can be deployed to the blockchain to move on to a user interface.
+The contract is now feature complete and can be deployed to the blockchain to allow to move on to a user interface.

 The user interface will require information about the contracts address and its interface definition.
 Both are written into `src/contract.json` for access within the react application: